joncrlsn/pgdiff/README.md

   -p2          | second db port number.  defaults to 5432
   -d2          | second db name

-&lt;schemaType&gt; the type of objects in the schema to compare: TABLE, COLUMN, FOREIGN_KEY (soon: CONSTRAINT, ROLE)
+&lt;schemaType&gt; the type of objects in the schema to compare: ALL, SEQUENCE, TABLE, COLUMN, PRIMARY_KEY, UNIQUE, FOREIGN_KEY (soon: INDEX, ROLE)